Tuesday, March 3, 2015

 We went to the restroom to change Meadow's diaper before we stood in line at security.

-We had to remove our shoes and our watches, the computer had to be taken out of the carrying case, and all our carry-on luggage had to be placed on the conveyor to be scanned.
+We had to remove our shoes and watches, the computer had to be removed from its carrying case, and all our carry-on luggage had to be placed on the conveyor belt for scanning.

-After passing inspection, we again loaded the wheelchair down with all our carrying-on baggage and started walking towards the gate area.
-We will be flying out of Nashville to Denver on Flight F 9239.
+After passing inspection, we again loaded the wheelchair down with all our carry-on baggage and started walking towards the gate area.
+We will be flying from Nashville to Denver on Flight F9239.

-We were among the small children and disabled people that entered the plane first.
+We were among the small children and disabled people who entered the plane first.

 All our carry-on baggage had to be stored in the compartment above our heads.

-Flying over Snowcapped Rocky Mountains near Denver Colorado
+Flying over the now-capped Rocky Mountains near Denver, Colorado

 We slept most of the way on our flight to Denver, Colorado.

-Lora was still asleep, I had to wake her up, so she could help me untangle my foot.
+Lora was still asleep, so I had to wake her up so she could help me untangle my foot.

-Our flight from Nashville was delayed, we had to wait for another plane to taxi off and they were late on their takeoff, causing our flight to be late which in turn caused us to be late for our connecting flight in Denver.
+Our flight from Nashville was delayed.
+We had to wait for another plane to taxi off, and it took a long time to take off, which in turn caused us to miss our connecting flight in Denver.

-During our final descent into the Denver Airport, the stewardess said over the intercom, please if you do not have a connecting flight, stay in your seats.
+During our final descent into Denver Airport, the stewardess said over the intercom, "Please, see if you do not have a connecting flight, stay in your seat.

 Since we were in front of the plane, and we had a connecting flight, we were the first to leave.